automationhacks/automationhacks.github.io/_posts/2020-07-06-testing-android-ios-apps-under-network-conditions.md

 So hopefully, by now you must feel convinced that it is quite **important** to get _feedback about your apps quality under different network conditions_.

-However, since we can&#8217;t really travel to different parts of the office/home/city in search of such pockets of bad network areas every time we want to test right?
+However, since we can't really travel to different parts of the office/home/city in search of such pockets of bad network areas every time we want to test right?

 Luckily both Apple/Google gives us ways to simulate these network conditions.
-Let&#8217;s take a look at how:
+Let's take a look at how:

 ## Simulate network conditions on IOS